The Stalls of Barchester: Production

 In adapting the story for film, Clark set the story of the Archdeacon within the frame narrative of Dr Black's discovery of his diary, and the scholar's subsequent investigation into the origin of the carvings.
 Unlike the original story, the supernatural elements are shown, as opposed to being implied by the diary, albeit in shadowy glimpses.
 The adaptation was filmed on location at Norwich Cathedral and the surrounding cathedral close.
-Unusually for a BBC television drama of the 1970s, both interior and exteriors in The Stalls of Barchester were originated on 16 mm film, as opposed to the standard studio videotape for interiors.
+Unusually for a BBC television drama of the 1970s, both interior and exteriors in "The Stalls of Barchester" were originated on 16 mm film, as opposed to the standard studio videotape for interiors.
 As a result of this, cameraman John McGlashan was able to make use of night shoots in dark, shadowy cloisters and rooms.

-The choir of Norwich Cathedral is featured during the scenes of the Anglican Evensong service, and the Nunc dimittis ("Lord, thou lettest now thy servant depart in peace") and Psalm 109 ("Let his days be few; and let another take his office") are used as a storytelling device.
+The choir of Norwich Cathedral is featured during the scenes of the Anglican Evensong service, and the Nunc dimittis ("Lord, thou lettest now thy servant depart in peace") sung to the setting in A by Samuel Arnold, Richard Ayleward's Preces and Responses and Henry Smart's Cathedral Psalter chant for Psalm 109 ("Let his days be few; and let another take his office") are used as a storytelling device.

+Home video

+"The Stalls of Barchester" was first released on DVD in Australia in 2011 by Shock Entertainment as part of the box set The Complete Ghost Stories of M. R. James.

+In 2012, to mark the 150th anniversary of James' birth, "The Stalls of Barchester" was released on DVD by the BFI alongside A Warning to the Curious (1972) in the same release, and the entire run of A Ghost Story for Christmas from 1971-2010 was released in a DVD box set, which was updated the following year to include additional material.
+All three releases featured an essay on The Stalls of Barchester by film historian Jonathan Rigby and a filmed introduction by Lawrence Gordon Clark.

+In 2022 it was remastered in 2k resolution by the BFI and released on Blu-ray alongside "Whistle and I'll Come to You" (1968 and 2010), "A Warning to the Curious", and "Lost Hearts" (1973) as Ghost Stories for Christmas - Volume 1.
+This included Jonathan Rigby's essay, the Lawrence Gordon Clark introduction, and a newly-recorded commentary by critics Kim Newman and Sean Hogan.